Manage your cat in hot weather, their life depends on it

 Hot weather can make travel very risky for your cat.
+So how do you keep your cats cool in hot weather?
 One of the biggest challenges is what to do with your kitty when life’s circumstances, or the need for a coffee run, suddenly gets in the way.

 Cats run hotter than humans in their nice fur coats, and they don’t sweat like us.
 Cats cool themselves by panting and, if your cat is panting, it’s already too hot.
 So, what can you do?
 Let’s start by stating that “at no time is it safe to leave your cat, or any other animal, unattended in a car”.